Existence and Spatial Decay of Forced Waves for the Fisher-KPP Equation with a Degenerate Shifting Environment: Formulation of the problems and statement of main results

-In Section 3 by detailed estimates and by applying contradictory argument we shall show that for the Case (1) the problem \eqref{bz} has no local positive solution decaying non-exponentially at $z=+\infty$, and the Case (1) includes the Case (A) and some sub-cases of Case (B).
+In Section 3 by applying detailed asymptotic estimates and by applying contradictory argument we shall show that for Case (1) and Case (2) the problem \eqref{bz} has no local positive solution decaying non-exponentially at $z=+\infty$, where Case (1) and Case (2) include Case (A) and some sub-critical cases of Case (B).

-For the Cases (2) and (3), using the fact that $\exp\big{(}\int_{z_0}^z\sigma_2(s){\rm d}s\big{)}\in L^1([z_0,+\infty))$, by applying more general ODE asymptotic theories as stated above, it follows that there exist a family of local positive solutions to the nonlinear equation \eqref{bz}, which decay like $K\exp\big{(}\int_{z_0}^z\sigma_2(s){\rm d}s\big{)}$ for some positive constant $K$.
-In Section 3 we shall verify that Case (2) and Case (3) cover the typical Case (C) and Case (D) and some subcases of Case (B).
+In the Case (3), using the fact that $\widetilde{\sigma}_2(z)\in L^1([z_0,+\infty))$, by applying more general ODE asymptotic theories as stated above, it follows that there exist a family of local positive solutions to the nonlinear equation \eqref{bz}, which decay like $K\widetilde{\sigma}_2(z)$ for some positive constant $K$.